legal resources necessary to hold negligent facilities accountable.

 By monitoring how frequently your loved one urinates, you can determine if they're getting enough fluids.
 If they're urinating every two or three hours, it's too much urine for their bladder to handle.

 So, what is important to remember about UTIs?
 First, of course, it is crucial to know how to prevent urinary tract infections from occurring.

-Do you suspect your loved one is suffering from a UTI in a nursing facility?
-If so, call their doctor immediately to receive supportive therapy and antimicrobial prescriptions to treat the condition and avoid septic shock.
+Do you suspect your loved one suffered a UTI in a nursing home?
+If so, call their doctor immediately to receive supportive therapy and antimicrobial prescriptions to treat the disease and avoid septic shock.

-And finally, know the signs of a suspected UTI so that you can identify whether or not your loved one is suffering from this health issue.
+And finally, know the signs of a suspected UTI to identify whether or not your loved one is suffering from this health issue.
 Any inaction by the medical team to identify infectious diseases, take a urine sample, or notice antimicrobial resistance might be considered nursing home abuse.

-According to the Infectious Diseases Society of America, having an indwelling urinary catheter (IUC) is another risk factor for developing a UTI.
+According to the Infectious Diseases Society of America (IDSA), indwelling urinary catheter use is another risk factor for a UTI.

-Urinary tract infections in nursing centers will not usually be due to a bladder problem like an overactive bladder or overflow urinary incontinence.
+Urinary tract infections in nursing homes are not usually due to a bladder problem like an overactive bladder or urinary incontinence.
 Urinary tract infections may develop from the following factors:

 - Lack of mental stimulation (often found in people with severe dementia)

 - Nerve damage or paralysis can lead to a blockage in the urinary tract